Mugenmatt/Red-social-cine-under/README.md

-## E-Commerce de Ropa
+## Social Network for people that work/stydy in the audiovisual field

-Integrantes: Alan Lopez Rossi, German Piaggio, Matias Godoy
+Creators: Alan Lopez Rossi, German Piaggio, Matias Godoy